Magnum Mania!

 1 Episode screenwriter Diane Frolov will go on to produce and write for Northern Exposure and The Sopranos, among others.
 She was nominated for a Writers Guild of America Award for best dramatic series for her work on the sixth season of The Sopranos.
 This is her second screenplay for the show.
 She previously penned the "Dead Man's Channel" (2.2) episode.

-2 More evidence that Hawaii Five-O exists in the same "universe" as Magnum P.I. - After tracing a list of owners from possible cars that the kidnapper escaped in, T.C. comments "...
+3 More evidence that Hawaii Five-O exists in the same "universe" as Magnum P.I.; after tracing a list of owners from possible cars that the kidnapper escaped in, T.C. comments "...
 The first one was a cop from Five-0.
 Figured he probably wasn't our man."
 Rick asks, "What was his name?", to which T.C. replies, "McGarrett".
 McGarrett is, of course, the lead character in Hawaii Five-O and is played by Jack Lord.
 This is the third time McGarrett is mentioned by name, following the "Pilot Movie" (1.2) and "Skin Deep" (1.6).

-3 Native Hawaiian actor/singer, and Hawaii Five-O alum (Truck), Moe Keale makes his first appearance on the show.
+4 Native Hawaiian actor/singer Moe Keale (Kaholo) makes his first appearance on the show.
 He will later be seen in "Murder 101" (5.8) and "The Aunt Who Came to Dinner" (7.20).
+Moe played Det.
+Truck Kealoha on Hawaii Five-0 (28 episodes).

-7 At this stage of the Magnum series, Rick, at least some of the time, gets his information from a guy named "Shaky".
+6 At this stage in the Magnum series, Rick (at least some of the time) gets his information from a guy named "Shaky", not "Icepick".
 Icepick won't enter the scene until Season Three.

 8 Irene Yah-Ling Sun (Mitsu McWilliams) will appear in Season Three's "Flashback" (3.7)